smfrench/smb3-utils/mount.cifs.rst

   By default, ``acdirmax`` is set to 1 second and can hold values between 0 and a maximum value of 2^30 \* HZ.

+closetimeo=arg
+  The maximum time (in seconds) that the CIFS client defers sending the final SMB3 close when the client has a handle lease on the file.

+  By default, ``closetimeo`` is set to 1 second and can hold values between 0 and a maximum value of 2^30 \* HZ.

 noposixpaths
   If unix extensions are enabled on a share, then the client will typically allow filenames to include any character besides '/' in a